-The accounting policies of the Town of Windsor, Connecticut conform to accounting principles generally accepted in the United States of America as applicable to governments.
+The accounting policies of the Town conform to accounting principles generally accepted in the United States of America as applicable to governments.

-The information in the Schedule of Expenditures of State Financial Assistance is presented based upon regulations established by the State of Connecticut, Office of Policy and Management.
+The information in the Schedule is presented based upon regulations established by the State Office of Policy and Management.

-The expenditures reported in the Schedule of Expenditures of State Financial Assistance are reported on the modified accrual basis of accounting for grants which are accounted for in the governmental funds and on the accrual basis of accounting for grants which are accounted for in the proprietary fund types.
-In accordance with Section 4-236-22 of the Regulations to the State Single Audit Act, certain grants are not dependent on expenditure activity, and accordingly are considered to be expended in the fiscal year of receipt.
-These grant program receipts are reflected in the expenditures column of the Schedule of Expenditures of State Assistance.
+The expenditures reported in the Schedule are reported on the modified accrual basis of accounting for grants which are accounted for in the governmental funds and on the accrual basis of accounting for grants which are accounted for in the proprietary fund types.
+In accordance with Section 4-236-22 of the Regulations to the State Single Audit Act, certain grants are not dependent on expenditure activity and accordingly are considered to be expended in the fiscal year of receipt.
+These grant program receipts are reflected in the expenditures column of the Schedule.